ryanmorr/ryanmorr.github.io/_posts/2014-08-21-project-agnostic-css-declaration-blocks.md

 </pre>
 </div>

-The `hidden-accessible` class has the unique ability to mimic the effects of `display: none`, yet still be accessible to screen readers and possess the correct metrics.
-This is useful for retrieving the width and height of an element in JavaScript without it being visible or taking space in the layout.
+The `hidden-accessible` class has the unique ability to mimic the effects of `display: none`, yet still be accessible to screen readers and web crawlers.

 ## Disabling Elements